Why Using Examples of PMP Applications Can Get You Rejected

 Examples of PMP Applications

 You might think it is a good idea to search for samples or examples of PMP applications before submitting one.
 But just like trying to craft a great resumé to land a job, what worked for another person probably won’t work for you.
-Wouldn’t it be better to learn from all the people who had their resumés or PMP applications rejected and avoid making the same mistakes, rather than trying to copy what one person got lucky with?
+It is much better to learn from the people who had their PMP applications rejected rather than the people who might have just been lucky or are providing outdated advice.

 You may have seen examples of what to write in your PMP application description on the websites of PMP Exam Prep Instructors.
 They will suggest using things like: